montsecruz9/Final_Project/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.30, random_state=42)

 ## Model choice
-After trial and error with several models, we decided on the Easy Ensemble Classifier, as it was the only one that worked for us.
+After trial and error with several models, we decided on using the Logistic Regression model, as it was the only one that worked for us.